SadhurshanR/Money-Mentor/README.md

 # 💸 Money Mentor – AI-Powered Financial Agent

-Money Mentor is a personalized AI financial assistant designed to help users make smarter money decisions.
-It uses a large language model agent to answer financial questions, assist with budgeting, and provide investment tips through a natural and conversational interface.
-This tool is ideal for students and young adults who want accessible, reliable financial guidance.
+**Money Mentor** is a personalized AI financial assistant designed to help users make smarter money decisions.
+It answers financial questions, provides budgeting tips, and explains investment concepts—all through natural language conversations.
+Ideal for students and young adults seeking accessible, trustworthy financial guidance.

- 🚀 Features

-- 🧠 Multi-agent architecture using LangGraph for structured task flow
-- ⚡ Powered by Groq’s ultra-fast LLaMA 3 for intelligent responses
-- 🔎 Real-time information retrieval through Tavily Search
-- 🖥 Built with Streamlit for a clean and interactive user interface
-- 📄 Saves user conversations to `.txt` for future reference

- 🤖 Agent Type

-Money Mentor is built using a **multi-agent framework** with LangGraph.
-The agent operates in a workflow that includes:

-- **Search Agent** – fetches real-time data using Tavily
-- **Answer Agent** – processes the user query using LLM reasoning
-- **Controller** – orchestrates the flow between components to return accurate and reliable answers

 ---

+## 🚀 Features

+- 🧠 Uses the **ReAct agent pattern** for reasoning and action-taking
+- ⚡ Fast and reliable responses powered by **Groq’s LLaMA 3**
+- 🔎 Real-time search via **Tavily API** for up-to-date information
+- 🖥 User-friendly interface built with **Streamlit**
+- 📄 Automatically saves conversation history as `.txt` files

+---

+## 🧠 How the Agent Works

+Money Mentor follows the **ReAct (Reason + Act)** agent pattern, where the AI agent:

+1. **Reasons** about the user’s question using its internal knowledge
+2. **Acts** by deciding whether to take a tool-based action—like searching the web
+3. **Observes** the result (e.g., from Tavily Search)
+4. **Thinks** again and continues reasoning
+5. **Responds** with a final, fact-based answer

+This cycle allows the agent to combine both **tool usage (action)** and **LLM reasoning** to produce accurate and useful financial advice.

+---

 ## 🛠️ Tech Stack

-- **Python** – Core development language
+- **Python** – Core language for development
-- **LangGraph** – Multi-agent workflow orchestration
+- **LangGraph** – Framework to orchestrate agent logic
-- **Groq (LLaMA 3)** – Large Language Model backend
+- **Groq (LLaMA 3)** – Large Language Model provider
-- **Tavily API** – Real-time search augmentation
+- **Tavily API** – Real-time web search for external data
-- **Streamlit** – Web UI for user interaction
+- **Streamlit** – Lightweight UI framework for quick deployment
-- **dotenv** – Environment variable management for API keys
+- **python-dotenv** – To manage API keys securely using `.env` file

 ---

 ## 📦 Required Dependencies

-Add these to your `requirements.txt`:
+Included in `requirements.txt`: